 The DfE has supported the Network of Excellence (NoE) in Computer Science, part of the Computing At School group within BCS.
 The NoE provides effective continuous professional development (CPD) for teachers who are new to computing, increasing both their confidence and capability, the number of their students taking GCSE Computer Science and their grades.
 It has made fantastic progress.
 Since April 2015, it has provided over 80,000 hours of CPD to nearly 8,000 schools.

-However, simply ‘training’ teachers is not enough.
+However, simply ‘training’ teachers are not enough.
 Teachers need continuing support if the training they receive is to lead to a change in the classroom.
 There are many examples of teacher training schemes that have failed because teachers were not provided with the necessary support to implement what they have learned.
 Evidence shows that this support is best provided through the ongoing support of other teachers via a professional network.
 The NoE has recruited and supported over 500 Computing at School ‘’Master Teachers.
 These are skilled classroom professionals working in schools who provide support to others and are themselves supported by university-based regional centres.
-The recently announced National Centre for Computing will have the crucial role of ensuring that computing teachers can call on the continuing support they will need. £84 million is a significant government investment.
+The recently announced National Centre for Computing will have the crucial role of ensuring that computing teachers can call on the continuing support they will need. £84 million is significant government investment.
 The potential return on that investment in terms of young people’s opportunities and economic growth are enormous, but achieving that return on investment will depend on the enthusiasm of teachers.

 It’s clear that a lot more is now understood about achieving change at scale and we look forward to the CPD programme and the national centre building on what has been learned to ensure that the announced programme is done for and with teachers, rather than done to them.
 With proper CPD and the support of an effective professional network, teachers will embrace the new subject, the opportunities it offers for their students and their role in building the future.